Mini-GT/we-phone-spec/README.md

 ## 🚀 Deployment

---- CURRENT USE ---
+~ CURRENT USE
 ### 🔹 Server (Backend)
 - **Runtime**: Bun.js
 - **Hosting**: AWS EC2 t2.micro
 - **Containerization**: Docker
 - **Reverse Proxy**: Nginx

---- CURRENT USE ---
+### 🔹 Client (Frontend)
 - **Runtime**: Bun.js
 - **Hosting**: Vercel

---- NOT USED AS AWS EC2 IS ONLY USING t2.micro (Crashes in a couple of hours as it's too heavy.
-Migrated to vercel) ---
+~ NOT USED AS AWS EC2 IS ONLY USING t2.micro (Crashes in a couple of hours as it's too heavy.
+Migrated to vercel)
 ### 🔹 Client (Frontend)
 - **Runtime**: Bun.js
 - **Hosting**: AWS EC2